FOREX-Yen at 10-day high vs dlr as BOJ offers little on more easing

 Many investors have been selling the yen in anticipation

-that the sales tax hike will hurt consumption, and that the BoJ
+that the sales tax hike will hurt consumption and the BoJ may

 "Kuroda is signalling a 'steady-as-she-goes' hand as regards